-Starting your morning with intention helps stop your day running away from you.
+A morning routine also allows you to start your morning with intention, rather than letting the day run away from you.
 You control the day; the day doesn’t control you.
-A feeling of accomplishment and positivity for completing your morning routine can turn into a positive feeling and effect on your entire day.
+This positive feeling of being on top of things results in a positive feeling and effect on your entire day.

 1. Your morning routine starts the night before

 Sleep is vital if you want to have a productive day.
-Without sleep, you can feel tired or sluggish and your brains can’t function at full capacity.
-This can impact your ability to concentrate and think clearly.
-In order to wake up feeling refreshed and ready to tackle the day, it’s recommended to get between 7-9 hours of sleep every night.
+Without enough hours, you can feel tired or sluggish and our brains can’t function properly.
+This can impact our ability to concentrate and think clearly.
+In order to wake up feeling refreshed and ready to tackle the day, it is recommended to get between 7-9 hours of sleep every night.

-Yes, you’ve heard this one before – but this really can help!
+Yes, you’ve heard this one before – but this tip helps!
 When we pick up our phones immediately after waking up, our brain is flooded with information.
-Whether you’re reading the news, scrolling on social or checking work emails, try to wait until after breakfast.
-The rest of your day will be filled with information and likely screen time, so use your morning to take a break from screens and build your energy up for the day ahead.
+Whether you’re reading the news, scrolling on social or checking work emails, wait until after breakfast time.
+The rest of your day will be filled with information and likely technology-reliant so make sure to skip the screen first thing.

 This simple, yet effective tip sets the tone for the day.
 By making sure your surroundings are in order, you will find you have more clarity.
 This small act will also encourage a sense of accomplishment and a sense of pride which will encourage you to do another task and another and another…

 Drinking water first thing in the morning is great for hydration, digestion and overall health.
-The first drink you have shouldn’t be caffeinated!
+Your first liquid should not be caffeine!
 Top tip: have the glass of water ready by your bed so it’s there when you wake up.
 If the weather is very cold where you are, opt for warm water before your cup of coffee.

-Waking up 30 minutes earlier to do some form of exercise can make a huge impact on the rest of your day.
-Some days you may feel like running and other days you may be more in the mood for some yoga or Pilates.
-Listen to your body but do your best to allocate this time for activity in the morning.
+If you’re working from home, you can spend your travel time on exercise!
+Wake up 30 minutes earlier to do some form of exercise.
+Some days you may feel like running and other days you may need some yoga or Pilates.
+Listen to your body but do your best to allocate this time in the morning.
 This will also heighten your sense of completion and promotes energy and focus throughout the day.

 6. Get ready for the day